 State of Illinois Relief Programs

 Business Interruption Grant (BIG) - The Illinois Department of Commerce and Economic Opportunity (DCEO) has announced a grant program available to small businesses that will provide $540 million in grants to up to 3,500 businesses that experienced a limited ability to operate due to COVID-19 related closures.
 The first round of applications is closed and the funding is expected to be disributed beginning in July.
-Click HERE to learn more and to stay up to date about future funding rounds.
+The second round of funding has opened up with applications being accepted starting on September 17, 2020.
+Click HERE to learn more and to apply.

 - Hospitality Emergency Grant Program - The Illinois Department of Commerce and Economic Opportunity (DCEO) is redistributing $14 million of their funds to provide grants to support working capital like payroll and rent, as well as job training, retraining, and technology to support shifts in operations, like increased pick-up and delivery.
 The deadline to apply has passed.
 Grant awards were announced HERE.

 Illinois Small Business Emergency Loan Fund - DCEO and the Illinois Department of Financial and Professional Regulation (IDFPR) are partnering with Accion, the Illinois Bankers Association and the Community Bankers Alliance of Illinois to create this fund.
 Small businesses located outside of the City of Chicago with fewer than 50 workers and less than $3 million in revenue in 2019 can apply for a low interest loan of up to $50,000 that can be used to support working capital.
 Successful applicants will owe nothing for six months and will then begin making fixed payments at a below market interest rate for the remainder of a five-year loan term.
-As of 6:00pm on April 1st, businesses that submitted an expression of interest form have been contacted at the email address provided.
-Be sure to check your junk, spam or promotions folders if you submitted the form and have not received a response.
-If you didn't submit an Expression of Interest form, eligible businesses are now able to submit their application HERE.
-Once submitted, it is expected to make a loan decision within 10 days, and make funds available within two days of receiving bank information from a business.
+No additional applications are being accepted at this time but check back HERE for additional information.

 Illinois Small Business COVID-19 Relief Program - The Illinois Treasurer's Office is partnering with local financial institutions to provide bridge loans up to $250 million at net-zero rates for Illinois small businesses and non-profits affected by the COVID-19 pandemic.
 Banks looking to become an approved financial institution can find more information HERE.
 Illinois businesses and non-profits can apply for loans through the participating financial institutions listed HERE.
-More information on this program will be posted as it becomes available.
+Learn more about the program by clicking HERE.